 The City of Manhattan Beach’s Climate Resiliency Program, includes the creation of a Climate Action and Adaptation Plan (CAAP), hazard and vulnerability analyses including evaluating Sea Level Rise and Storm Drain flooding, increasing coastal resiliency through beach dune enhancement, and a Local Coastal Program planning update.

 As of October 23, 2019, the RFP is closed and the City is continuing development of its Climate Resiliency Project and Climate Action and Adaptation Plan.

-The City of Manhattan Beach has released an RFP calling for experts that can assist in its Coastal Resiliency program, which includes the development of the City's Climate Action and Adaptation Plan.
+The City of Manhattan Beach has released an RFP calling for experts that can assist in its Climate Resiliency program, which includes the development of the City's Climate Action and Adaptation Plan.

 City of Manhattan Beach received grant funding from the California Coastal Commission to conduct Sea Level Rise Risk and Vulnerability Assessments, develop a Climate Adaptation Plan, and update the City's LCP-LUP.

 January 31, 2018 at 6 PM in Council Chambers, the City held an Environmental Study Session with Council and the public.
 This meeting kicked-off the formation of a new Sustainability Task Force as well as the Environmental Work Plan projects and policies.
 The Environmental Work Plan included a plan for creation of a City Climate Action Plan.

 City Council adopted an Environmental Work Plan for 2018-2020 to include a Climate Action Plan.

 The City of Manhattan Beach, in partnership with The Bay Foundation and LA County Department of Beaches and Harbors, and the California State Coastal Conservancy, is in the process of planning a Beach Dune restoration project set to be implemented in 2021.
 The State Coastal Conservancy is funding the Manhattan Dune Restoration project through the Greenhouse Gas Reduction Fund and California Climate Investments-cap and trade dollars at work.